QUT-Digital-Observatory/youte/docs/tutorial.md

 youte hydrate -f salmon_ids.csv salmon_videos.json
 ```

+`dehydrate` is also useful for when you want to publish or share data, i.e. as a list of IDs which others can easily hydrate.

 ## Get comments

 If you're interested in the conversation going in the comment section, `youte get-comments` retrieves the comment threads (top level comments) under a video or a list of videos. `youte get-comments` can also retrieve replies to those comment threads using the thread IDs.